For the first Christians, he was

 All HJ (Historical Jesus) theories are split in many different and sometimes contradictory versions.

-To investigate one of the greatest mystery of our time
+To investigate the greatest historical mystery of western civilizations

 This Website is Hosting 3 Sites